-Arsenal stunned by Aston Villa, loses 3-0 in Premier League
+‘It’s my fault’: Arteta’s Arsenal loses 3-0 to Villa in EPL

 Arsenal was struggling to keep things tight at the back and Villa took the lead after Jack Grealish and Barkley combined to free Matt Targett, whose low cross was turned into his own net at the back post by Saka.

-Mikel Arteta’s hosts continued to toil, unable to test Martinez before the interval as Alexandre Lacazette headed Kieran Tierney’s cross over the bar from seven yards out.
+Arteta’s hosts continued to toil, unable to test Martinez before the interval as Alexandre Lacazette headed Kieran Tierney’s cross over the bar from seven yards out.

 Arsenal’s task was made harder when they had to take Thomas Partey off at halftime with a thigh injury.